nextcloud/documentation/admin_manual/installation/source_installation.rst

 has optional ONLYOFFICE and Collabora Online integration, with many more applications available for easy and quick install.

-It can be installed on hardware or ran in a virtual machine using VirtualBox, VMWare (ESX) and KVM images.
+It can be installed on hardware or run in a virtual machine using VirtualBox, VMWare (ESX) and KVM images.

 Download the the Appliance here: